martinapizzinato/martinapizzinato.github.io/content/about/_index.md

 <div class="about-para">
   <span class="about-emoji">📚</span>
-  <p>I made my tiring, long commute to work one of best parts of my day because it's my uninterrupted reading time.
+  <p>I made my commute to work one of best parts of my day because it's my uninterrupted reading time.
 I mostly read fiction and memoirs, and I usually set myself the goal of reading somewhere between 80 and 100 books each year.
 I don't really have a favourite author - I'm much more attached to individual books than to particular writers.
 Some of the books that have stayed with me in recent years are <em>Tomorrow, and Tomorrow, and Tomorrow</em>, <em>The Midnight Library</em>, <em>I Want to Die but I Want to Eat Tteokbokki</em>, and <em>Crying in H Mart</em>.</p>
 </div>

 <div class="about-para">